17th March 2026

 The Clinical-to-Boardroom Pipeline

 The 2026 regulatory model requires a “Golden Thread” of information.
 Boards can no longer rely on vague assurances that “everything is fine.”
-They must have a Clinical Governance Framework that provides real-time data on high-impact risks.
+Registered providers must have a Clinical Governance Framework that provides real-time data on high-impact risks.
 This includes monitoring the use of psychotropic medications, weight loss trends, and the prevalence of Stage 3 or 4 pressure sores.

 Under the Strengthened Quality Standards, specifically Standard 1 (The Person) and Standard 5 (Clinical Care), the governing body must demonstrate that it has prioritised “Dignity of Risk.”
 This is the clinical governance challenge of the decade: how does a Board oversee a system that allows an older person to take calculated risks (like choosing to walk unaided despite a high fall risk) while still meeting safety obligations?

-The Role of the Clinical Advisor
+The Role of the Clinical Governance

 By 2026, most providers will have moved beyond the minimum requirement of having one board member with clinical experience.
 Leading organisations have established robust Clinical Governance Committees that include external experts, geriatricians, and consumer representatives.
 These committees act as the “engine room” for quality, translating complex clinical data into strategic actions for the Board.